srijan-paul/srijan-paul.github.io/src/blog/give-up-github.md

 *"Those who forget history often inadvertently repeat it"*, reads the opening line of [Give Up GitHub](https://sfconservancy.org/blog/2022/jun/30/give-up-github-launch/)'s launch page – an open manifesto by the software freedom conservancy that calls for leaving GitHub, and taking the next generation of FOSS elsewhere.

-The write-up is very strongly worded, and makes points that many will disagree with.
+The write-up is strongly worded, and makes points that many will disagree with.
 The mention of copilot, however, stands out.
 Microsoft has been subject to several controversies since Copilot's launch.
 But if GitHub is so good, it shouldn't matter, right?
 In a fair market everyone is allowed to compete, and the consumers get to choose whats best for them.

 So, what's my problem?
 ## Microsoft is making money off your code

 GitHub used *every* public repository to train an AI model,